During the test run, you can add widgets from the gallery to the dashboard to display real-time data detailing the results of your load test.

 |STD||The amount of variation from the average.|

-Note: If the number of transactions in a widget exceeds 300, results will be displayed in table view only.
+- If the number of metrics in a widget exceeds 300, results are displayed in table view only.

 The following table summarizes display options.